 Did any particular faculty or staff have an impact?

-I had so many amazing professors while at Lynchburg College, but Dr. Schnur definitely stood out.
+I had so many amazing professors while at University of Lynchburg, but Dr. Schnur definitely stood out.
 I also had two professors early in my college career: Dr. Alina Klein and Dr. Dan Messerschmidt.
 They made me passionate about economics.
-I could go on and on about how amazing the professors at Lynchburg College are but those three are the ones that come to mind.
+I could go on and on about how amazing the professors at University of Lynchburg are but those three are the ones that come to mind.

 What are your career goals, ultimately?